vtex-apps/store-discussion/CONTRIBUTING.md

 6. Make sure your code is formatted properly by running `yarn lint` in the repository root.
 7. Update the `[CHANGELOG.md](http://changelog.md)` file.
 Our changelog files are written following the pattern described at [https://keepachangelog.com/en/1.0.0/](https://keepachangelog.com/en/1.0.0/).

-    To make your PR easier to merge and avoid getting notified by conflictsevery time a change to the changelog is made, make sure to place your entry**directly** below the `[Unreleased]` header, with no empty line in between.Here's an example:
+    To make your PR easier to merge and avoid getting notified by conflicts every time a change to the changelog is made, make sure to place your entry**directly** below the `[Unreleased]` header, with no empty line in between.Here's an example:

     ```markdown
     ## [Unreleased]